qdeconinck/draft-deconinck-multipath-quic/draft-deconinck-quic-multipath.md

 may create two paths over the Wi-Fi network: one over IPv4 and the other one over IPv6.

-[comment]: # (Maybe move the comparison of MPTCP to appendix -- restart discussion from QUIC.
-A QUIC path is not bidirectional)

-The notion of bidirectional paths, i.e., paths where packets flow in both directions, became a de facto standard with TCP.
-The Multipath TCP extension
-{{RFC6824}} combines several TCP connections to spread a single data stream over them.
-Hence, all the paths of a Multipath TCP connection must be bidirectional.
-However, networking experiences showed that packets following a direction do not always share the exact same road as the packets in the opposite direction.
-Furthermore, QUIC does not require a network path to be bidirectional in order to be used.
-For this, let us consider the {{examplequic}}
+A regular QUIC connection is composed of two independent active packet flows.
+The first flows packets from the client to the server and the other flows packets from the server to the client.
+To illustrate this, let us consider the
-below.
+{{examplequic}} below.

 ~~~~~~~~~~
                   Probed flow IPc2 to IPs1